vyos/vyos-documentation/docs/ch14-image-mgmt.rst

   We need 344880 KB, but we only have 17480 KB.
   Exiting...

-**NOTE #1:** Rolling releases are not GPG signed, only the real release build will have a proper GPG signature.
+.. note:: Rolling releases are not GPG signed, only the real release build will have a proper GPG signature.

-**NOTE #2:** VyOS configuration is associated to each image, and each image has a unique copy of its configuration.
+.. note:: VyOS configuration is associated to each image, and each image has a unique copy of its configuration.
 This is different than a traditional network router where the configuration is shared across all images.

 If you need some files from a previous images - take a look inside a :code:`/live` directory.